 Are you interested in running a contest online?
 Online contests are a great way to grow a businesses’ engagement, and the awesome part is, the cost can be whatever you want.
 With the growing popularity of Instagram contests within businesses, the importance of knowing how to take advantage of this tool for your company could be the difference between another flunked ad campaign, or a massive boost to your following.
 This article will provide a step-by-step guide on how to run a successful online contest.

 Step #1: Know Your Target Market and Select Prize

 Consider offering a “Free Year of ____ Prize” as it grabs the viewer’s attention.
-Obviously this will not work if your business offers large ticket items, however for a bakery, something like a year’s supply of homemade bread could work.
-Another tip to quickly boost the contests popularity is by partnering with another brand to give away both of your products, or a larger prize of some sort.
+Obviously, this will not work if your business offers large ticket items, however, for a bakery, something like a year’s supply of homemade bread could work.
+Another tip to quickly boost the contest’s popularity is by partnering with another brand to give away both of your products, or a larger prize of some sort.
 Depending on the partner, this ideally would garner greater traction to your page.
 Reach out to other companies and see if they are willing to partner and add to the prize.
-This is a great tool as the cost endured by your company is the same, whereas the exposure and engagement is higher.
+This is a great tool as the cost endured by your company is the same, whereas the exposure and engagement are higher.

 If you have paid for advertising before, aim ahead and plan for a better return on investment.
 For example, once the giveaway is completed, compare the results of spending $50 on your “normal” advertising method, with $50 in value given away via Instagram or whichever social you choose to run your contest.

-Choosing the details of your contest are important, and no detail should be overlooked.
+Choosing the details of your contest is important, and no detail should be overlooked.
 The first few necessary details are: